gperreymond/k8s-bootstrap/README.md

 ## General purpose

 * This project is a POC to manage k8s at edge clusters with the couple k3s/argo.
-* Kuma is used for the mesh network.
+* Nomad server is installed as statefullset.

 ## Commands